What is Economics?

 Sir John Hicks, a famous Nobel Laureate, once said that a good economist should be able to communicate economic thinking in words, diagrams and algebra.
 So an economist must be multi-talented.
-It’s not just about maths and, on the Pre-U course, there is no mathematical knowledge needed beyond what you have acquired on the GCSE mathematics course.
+It’s not just about maths and, on the A level course, there is no mathematical knowledge needed beyond what you have acquired on the GCSE mathematics course.
 Whilst mathematics is one of the most powerful tools in the economist kit, there is no substitute for economic intuition.
 Developing that intuition takes time but once you begin to think like an economist, you’ll be able to communicate like one too – clearly, logically and imaginatively.

 Economists see the world differently, through the lens of economics.
 For example, when asked “What’s the optimal level of pollution in your town or city?” a common response is to say “Zero, of course!” but an economist is likely to say that the level will depend on society’s preferences but the optimal level is NOT going to be zero.
 What the economist recognises is that pollution is a bi-product of almost all economic activity, the benefits from which society may be willing to offset against some pollution.
 That is the lens of Economics.

-A detailed syllabus for the course can be found at:
+A detailed specification can be found at: